Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/development.rst

     git checkout master
     git pull

-Then, after ensuring the ``dist`` directory is empty (ensure no previous versions exist; these will conflict with the upload to PyPI):
+Next, ensure that the ``dist`` directory is empty, or does not exist.
+If any previous versions exist in the ``dist`` directory, they will conflict with the upload to PyPI):

 .. code-block:: bash